albertleecn/mesos/docs/authorization.md

 ## Implementing an Authorizer

-In case you plan to implement your own authorizer [module](modules.md), the authorization interface consists of two parts:
+In case you plan to implement your own authorizer [module](modules.md), the authorization interface consists of three parts:

 First, the `authorization::Request` protobuf message represents a request to be authorized.
 It follows the